wedotstudio/fcus/README.md

  # Fcus

-This is a minimal Markdown UWP editor made based on HTML5 and Javascript.
+This is a minimal Markdown UWP editor made based on HTML5 and Javascript, inspired from [Markdown Editor](https://github.com/jbt/markdown-editor) and [Markdown.UWP](https://github.com/chenguanzhou/MarkDown.UWP).

 ### Usage: